-All the pictures under ‘Species ─ Moonah’ were taken by me, in November/December 2019.
+Apart from the historical pictures and one of the Western Australian pictures of river red gum — taken by my wife, Jane Emberson —, all the pictures were taken by me.
 Some were of quite distant trees, to which I could not gain close access but which I was able to photograph using my camera’s zoom (up to 30x).

 There are various ways of photographing trees, and what works best is a matter of taste.
 I always try to avoid tilting the camera up, so that the trees will not appear distorted.
 In most of my photos, therefore, there is quite a lot of foreground, much of which I crop out.
 Thoughtful attention to cropping other parts of the picture too can often improve it.
 Pictures may contain distracting elements such as road signs or powerlines, which can sometimes be edited out discreetly; a few of the photos here have been thus edited.